Joint Expeditionary Force to strengthen sharing of tactical intelligence | Law-Order

 Joint Expeditionary Force to strengthen sharing of tactical intelligence

-The JEF, comprising Denmark, Estonia, Finland, Iceland, Latvia, Lithuania, the Netherlands, Norway, Sweden and the United Kingdom, also said it would accelerate cooperation to detect possible threats to critical undersea and offshore infrastructure.
+The JEF - comprising Denmark, Estonia, Finland, Iceland, Latvia, Lithuania, the Netherlands, Norway, Sweden and the United Kingdom - also said it would accelerate cooperation to detect possible threats to critical undersea and offshore infrastructure.
+"We need to cooperate with the private sector, with coastguards, we need to share intelligence and capabilities, that's the best way to deter any actor thinking of undersea sabotage.
+We can't do it ourselves, (we) have to involve other countries," Ollongren said.

-"We know since the attack on Nordstream that our critical infrasturcure is vulnerable and needs to be protected", Dutch Defence Minister Kajsa said following a meeting of JEF.
+NATO and the European Union in January launched a task force to boost protection of critical infrastructure in response to last year's attack on the Nord Stream gas pipelines and Russia's "weaponising of energy".
+Dutch military intelligence agency MIVD earlier this year said Russia had tried to gain intelligence to sabotage critical infrastructure in the Dutch part of the North Sea.

+It said a Russian ship had been detected at an offshore wind farm in the North Sea as it tried to map out energy infrastructure, and was escorted out of the North Sea by Dutch marine and coast guard ships before any sabotage could take place.
+Ollongren said that other countries have seen similar instances.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)